ryzeon-dev/bmdns/README.md

 ## Cascading search
 BMDNS searches for an answer to a given query in the following order:
-- internal cache
-  - internal cache is used for both IPv4 and CNAME queries
 - static mappings
 - blocklist files
+- internal cache
-- root server
+- root servers

 Useful note: static mappings are faster to search into than blocklist files